render41/Pokedex_API/README.md

 # Pokedex_API
- Project of studys using PokeAPI (https://pokeapi.co/)
+ Project of studys in progress using PokeAPI (https://pokeapi.co/)